-In the summer and early fall our water use can double from the rest of the year for swimming pools, growing food, maintaining sports fields and other social and community-building uses.
+Our water use can increase by 50% in summer and early fall, for swimming pools, growing food, maintaining sports fields and other social and community-building uses.
 But a lot is also used to green our lawns, wash our decks or driveways and other lower-priority uses.
 The region-wide watering regulations are an effective way to help us use our drinking water wisely.

-All non-residential addresses Friday mornings, 4 am to 9 am
+Odd-numbered addresses Tuesday mornings 1 am to 6 am and Friday mornings, 4 am to 9 am

 Municipal contact information for enforcement and watering regulations